menotti/playground-41d1904q/about.md

 In this Course C++ will be used.
 Please note that SSE/AVX extensions are available on other languages (FreePascal, C#, Rust, etc.), but they are out of scope.

 ## Difficulty Level:
 Expert.
 This is not an user-friendly Course.
-Manual vector extensions adds many layers of complexity that should be avoided if optimization of lineal code is enough.
+Manual vector extensions add many layers of complexity that should be avoided if optimization of linear code is enough.

 ## Estimated Time:
 120 minutes.